 And the Grade column should look like this:

-In the next part, you'll see how to add an error message to an Excel spreadsheet.
+In the next part, you'll learn how to add a Spin Button control to an Excel cell.